silentorb/weather-forecast/README.md

-# Weather Forecast Sample
+# Weather Forecast

-A sample weather forecasting application created using React and TypeScript.
+A sample five-day forecast application created using React and TypeScript.

+## Live Demo

+A live demo of the application can be viewed [here](http://silentorb-weather-forecast.s3-website-us-west-2.amazonaws.com).

 ## Installation Instructions